cloudant-labs/graphdb-slate/source/includes/api/_http.md

 Accept: */*
 ```

-> The returned headers are:
+> The returned headers are similar to the following.
+Note that the returned content type is `text/plain` even though the information returned by the request is in JSON format:

 ```
 Server: CouchDB/1.0.2 (Erlang OTP/R14B)